 Whether investing in the Company is appropriate for you will depend on your own requirements and attitude to risk.
-The Company is designed for investors who:
+The Company is designed for investors in all categories, including retail investors, who:

-- want to achieve capital growth or income over the longer term through investing in UK and overseas markets using the expertise of the Investment Adviser; - can meet the minimum investment levels; - are able to commit to a long term investment in the Company and take the risk of losing part or all of their investment capital; and - who understand and are willing to take the risks involved in investing in the Company (as detailed under "Risk Factors").
+- want to achieve capital growth and some income over the longer term, e.g. over a five to ten year period, through investing in UK and overseas markets using the expertise of the Investment Adviser, - can meet the minimum investment levels, - are able to commit to a long term investment in the Company and take the risk of losing part or all of their investment capital, and - Who understand and are willing to take the risks involved in investing in the Company (as detailed under "Risk Factors" in section 27).

-If you have any doubts as to whether the investment is suitable for you, please contact a financial adviser.
+If you have any doubts as to whether the investment is appropriate for you, please contact a financial adviser.